Click to listen to this article

 Before you run off to apply for every business loan available, sit down with your business plan to figure out exactly what you need and what temporary agency financing option would be ideal for your business.
 If you don’t have a business plan, stop where you are and read our Starting a Temporary Staffing Company article or check out our Business Plan Template before you go any further.
 For those of you still with us, take a look at your projected operating costs for the next six months to one year, as well as how long you expect to operate before turning a profit.

-Once you finish this, you can start considering your staffing agency financing options.
+Once you finish this, you can start considering your staffing payroll funding options.
 Your location and the type of professionals you are staffing will both determine what resources are available to you, but there are a few financing options that will be on nearly every start-up staffing agency’s list.

 Small Business Loan

 Like any traditional loan, the underwriting process can take anywhere from several weeks to several months and require piles of paperwork.
 Some of which may involve a pledge of collateral – which a startup staffing agency may not be able to provide.
 Although the past few years have brought on more relaxed criteria, it is still incredibly difficult for a business without any credit or with less than perfect credit to qualify without the collateral.

 Finally, even if you can qualify for a small business loan there is no guarantee that you will be approved for the amount of cash you need to operate comfortably…or that the interest rate will be low enough to justify the debt on your fresh new balance sheet.
 If you’re able to be approved, this is a lower-cost option than unsecured financing sources.